Mark A. Morgan: Acting Director of Immigration and Customs Enforcement

 At the end of April 2019, it was reported that Trump was considering Morgan to take over as head of Immigration and Customs Enforcement.
 The agency's former acting director, Ronald Vitiello, resigned earlier in April after Trump pulled his nomination for the director's job, telling reporters that he wanted to go with someone "tougher" instead.

-On May 5, Trump announced on Twitter that he had chosen Morgan to become the next director of ICE.
+On May 5, Trump announced on Twitter that he had chosen Morgan to become the next acting director of ICE.
 The Washington Post reported that the announcement "caught White House aides and Homeland Security officials by surprise.
 They had not been informed Morgan was Trump’s choice, and at ICE, senior leaders learned of the decision from the president’s tweet, according to two senior administration officials."
 Matthew Albence, who had been acting director of ICE since April 2019 and was previously acting deputy director of the agency, continued in that role until Morgan was formally named acting director on May 28, 2019.

 He was formally appointed to a newly created position as Principal Deputy Director that outranked the preexisting Deputy Director position.
 This was criticized as avoiding Senate scrutiny for this position through the normal confirmation process.